When buying your first home – Should you see an accountant or a financial advisor?

 The second thing he did was refer me to a financial advisor.
 I saw Trina at Green Associates.
 Trina looked at my income, my current and possible future super contributions and used her market knowledge to provide the financial advice that allowed me to answer three questions:

-- Take a pay rise as a bonus or contribute it to super?
+- Take a pay rise as a bonus or contribute it to my Super?

 - Use the First Home Super Saver Scheme at all?